fusioncharts/dev_centre_docs/getting-started/ruby-on-rails/install-using-ruby-on-rails.md

 ---
-permalink: getting-started/ruby-on-rails/install-using-ruby-on-rails.html
 title: Installation | FusionCharts
 description: In this section, you will be shown how you can create a simple chart using the FusionCharts and ruby on rails.
 heading: Installation
 chartPresent: false
 ---

-FusionCharts Suite XT includes the **FusionCharts Ruby on Rails** wrapper that lets you create interactive, data-driven charts.
-It lets you generate the required JavaScript and HTML code as a string on the server, which is then used to render charts on a browser.
+FusionCharts Suite XT includes the **FusionCharts Rails gem** wrapper that lets you create interactive, data-driven charts.
+It receives the parameter which automatically generates the JavaScript and HTML code required to render the chart.

-In this article, we will show you how you can download and install the **FusionCharts Ruby on Rails** wrapper and all the other dependencies on your system.
+In this article, we will show you how you can download and install the **FusionCharts Rails gem** wrapper and all the other dependencies on your system.

 ## Download FusionCharts Library